nextgrid/nextgrid.github.io/README.md

 ### Approach
 We believe that people learn best by actuall getting hands on.
 Today is the seventh mini hackaton event and the mission is to take over OpenAi Leaderboard

+### Grading
+Several tasks will be graded and starting from this event we will maintain leaderboard on our page with the best teams.
+Today the ranking includes the following tasks (List will be expanded in next events):
+- CartPole - 1 pt.
+- LunarLander - 4 pt.
+- Hopper - 6 pt.
+- HalfCheetah - 12 pt.
+- BipedalWalker - 24 pt.

+Extra 20% points to each task in case when team will make something special, like good presentation with insights or non-standard solution of the problem.
+In case of unsucessfull trial, team still can get points proportional to their result.
+For example, cartpole is solved when score is above 190, so if team has score 95 (half of solved) it will get half of the points for this task - 0.5 pt.

 ### Technologies

 1. Use technology of your coice
 2. We recommend checking out [https://stable-baselines.readthedocs.io/](https://stable-baselines.readthedocs.io/)
 3. We recommend to use machine that we will provide to you.
 It is a google cloud VM with 16 CPU's and 60 GB of RAM.
 1 machine per team, leaders will get credentials to it.
 4. Another hardware option is to use [google colab](https://colab.research.google.com/)

+**P. S.** If you have some special needs just ask @Jacek Płocharczyk and he will make whatever machine you want :)

 ### Instructions